Yuan-Hu-Pharma/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-repo for study data science in coursera
+Repo for studying data science in coursera.